Unless means if not. We use unless in conditional sentences instead of if not.

 He wouldn’t be late for the train unless he forgot his luggage.
 (He wouldn’t be late for the train if he did not forget his luggage.)

 Unless I had walked in the rain last week, I wouldn’t have been sick.
 (If I had not walk in the rain last week, I wouldn’t have been sick.)

 - We cannot use unless in questions:

-What will you do if they don’t help you?
-(NOT: What will you do unless they help you?)
+What will you do if you do not pass this final exam?
+(NOT: What will you do unless you pass this final exam?)